nchp89/nchp89.github.io/_posts/2024-04-19-clifton-top5.md

 Indeed, there is something fun when it comes to learning about ourselves, and that's about as much stock as I placed into the world of personality assessments.
 They're something fun and curious, but after the initial wave of novelty wears off, the results melt from my brain and dribble out of my ears.

-This is the attitude I had when I recently took the [Clifton Strengths Assessment](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) by Gallup.
-I received the opportunity to take the Clifton Strengths Assessment for free through my work with the [Post-Internet Project](https://www.postinternetproject.org), and after some initial resistance I agreed to give it a try.
+This was my attitude when I recently took the [Clifton Strengths Assessment](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) by Gallup.
+I got the opportunity to take the Clifton Strengths Assessment for free through my work with the [Post-Internet Project](https://www.postinternetproject.org), and after some initial resistance I agreed to give it a try.
 So, one morning last week, I brewed a cup of hot coffee and sat down at my desk to begin.

 #### The Clifton Strengths Assessment